Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - Listening stick

 ### Engagement level
-- Comfortable & relaxed with soft focus.
+- Poll the room with the intention of arriving to a relaxed atmosphere with soft focus.

 ## Time line
+### Setup

 ### Divergent period
 - Explore / Generate
 	- Involved discussion around the projects that can be broadly be considered 'epics'.
 	- Mapping these large into domains and circles
 	-

+### Convergent p

 -   opening: [check in](https://patterns.sociocracy30.org/check-in.html) with each other and attune to the objective of the meeting
 -   administrative matters